 I love learning about and eating many different fruits, especially ones that aren’t normally grown in the United States, particularly here in Arizona.
 Time for one of my all-time favorite fruits to grow and eat, the Acerola Cherry.
 Also known as the Barbados Cherry.

 In this post, you will learn all about the Acerola cherry or Barbados cherry.
-I will tell you where it comes from and grows, what the nutritional benefits are, how to eat it, and what they taste like.
+I will tell you where it comes from and grows, what the nutritional benefits are, how to eat it, and what it tastes like.
 If you are looking for an amazing drought-tolerant fruit tree/shrub this may just be it.

 Where does the Acerola Cherry or Barbados Cherry come from?

-The Malpighia emarginata, more commonly known as acerola cherry, Barbados cherry, wild crepe myrtle, or West Indian cherry is a tropical fruit-bearing tree or shrub.
-Commonly they are between 6 and 20 feet in height.
+The Malpighia emarginata or Malpighia glabra, with acerola cherry, Barbados cherry, wild crepe myrtle, or West Indian cherry being the common names is a tropical fruit-bearing tree or bushy shrub.
+Mature trees range in size between 6 and 20 feet in height.

-The Acerola cherry shrub or tree is evergreen.
+The Acerola cherry shrub or small tree is evergreen.
 It doesn’t lose its leaves in the fall.
-Although over or underwatering can cause the leaves to get yellow and fall off.
+However over or underwatering can cause the leaves to get yellow and fall off.

 I love the Acerola cherry because although it is more of a tropical shrub it grows extremely well in the Phoenix area.
-It can withstand full sun in temps of 120F no problem, and it is fairly drought tolerant as well.
+It is very fast growing and it can withstand full sun or can be in partial shade in temps of 120F with no problem, and it has a decent drought tolerance as well.
 However, they don’t like temps below 30F.
+In that case, you would need cold protection like heaters or plant them in a greenhouse.

-The Acerola is fairly expensive and is the most expensive tree/shrub that I have bought.
+The Acerola tree is fairly expensive and is the most expensive tree/shrub that I have bought.
 My sapling cost $65.
-I had it in my patio in a pot for a few years, but they don’t grow well in pots.
+I had it on my patio in a pot for a few years, but they don’t grow well in pots.

 Barbados cherry trees have long taproots.
 So eventually I planted mine in my parent’s backyard where it is thriving.